What is squatting?

 When can a squatter not be arrested?

-They cannot be arrested if their tenancy or licence fixed term has ended, or they have not yet moved out, or the renter is in rent arrears.
+They cannot be arrested if their tenancy or licence fixed term has ended, they have not yet moved out, or the renter is in rent arrears.

 In cases like this, the landlord must serve a notice and, in most cases, go to court to evict and repossess the property through the court procedure.